Lizabeth Scott: 1957 mistrial

 According to Rushmore, Harrison told the attorneys, "I'd go out of business if I printed the kind of stuff you guys want."
 Ronnie Quillan herself testified at the same trial that she had never verified the Scott story, thus not making the story "suit proof", but that Rushmore agreed to publish it anyway.
 However, a mistrial was declared on October 1, 1957, when the jury could not agree on a verdict.

 In the wake of the sensational 1957 trial, Scott was forgotten by the media.
 Despite later claims that Scott's film career was ruined by the Confidential scandal, by the time the September 1955 issue of Confidential appeared, her career was already dormant.
 Scott had begun her career at a time when many established actors were away at war, giving then unknowns like Scott a chance at stardom.
-When the older stars returned, many of the newer stars faded away.
+Film historians generally agree that Scott's career essentially peaked between 1947 and 1949.
 In addition, the rise of television and the breakup of the studio system further curtailed film production.
-Film historians generally agree that Scott's career essentially peaked between 1947 and 1949.
 By February 1953, her stage fright was such that she even hid from friends.
 Scott did not renew her Paramount contract in February 1954, 18 months before "Lizabeth Scott in the Call Girls' Call Book" was published.
 Between the end of her contract and Rushmore's article, she had turned down numerous scripts, including a part in Wallis's The Rose Tattoo (1955).
 Instead of reinventing herself as Bacall did, returning to Broadway, Scott chose another path.